nginxinc/nginx-wiki/source/start/topics/examples/phpfcgi.rst

 First thing, I recommend keeping all your typical FCGI settings in a single file and importing them.

-For example on debian and ubuntu by default there is ``/etc/nginx/fastcgi_params`` file that should looks like this:
+For example on debian and ubuntu by default there is ``/etc/nginx/fastcgi_params`` file that should look like this:

 .. code-block:: nginx